Emergency tourniquet: Field experience

 Latest field trials suggest that wider straps are more effective and less painful than tourniquets with thinner straps.
 The concept of limb occlusion pressure is also gaining prominence over the misconception that greater applied force results in greater effectiveness.
 In addition, studies of failed cases indicate that the correct devices should be coupled with training that facilitates realistic expectations and correct user actions.
 The Stop The Bleed educational initiative provides knowledge aimed at the greater public on when to use a tourniquet and the correct user actions.

 Emerging needs

 Despite the success of widespread tourniquet deployment to limit combat casualties, many preventable deaths from hemorrhage occur where conventional tourniquet use is inappropriate.

-In early 2025, a study was published to address such concerns titled "The XForce Tourniquet: A Comparative Analysis with the CAT Tourniquet to Advance Efficacy and Establish Foundations for Smart Hemorrhage Control".
-The publication is the first of its kind to study the first ever smart intelligent next generation tourniquet with GPS tracking and standalone GSM telecommunications that will have advanced Artificial Intelligence / Machine Learning smart features such as automated emergency alerts and telemedicine capabilities.

-In the abstract of the study it states "Tourniquets have demonstrated life-saving efficacy within military settings as essential tools in hemorrhage control.
-Despite their proven effectiveness, traditional windlass-based tourniquets such as the Combat Application Tourniquet (CAT) present challenges in rapid application and ease of use, particularly within civilian emergency contexts.
-The XForce Tourniquet (XForce TQ) has been developed to address these limitations with a novel ratcheting mechanism and self-securing strap.
-These design features aim to improve usability and application speed while also demonstrating the XForce tourniquets' ability to serve as the foundation for broader telemedicine tourniquet initiatives."

-The research was supported by grant funding from the New Jersey Commission on Science, Innovation, and Technology (CSIT) as part of its initiative to support New Jersey startups.
-The Center for innovation at Rutgers Robert Wood Johnson Medical School and Robert Wood Johnson University Hospital provided location & resources for data collection & analysis.

 The need exists for controlling junctional bleeding, especially in the pelvic area.
 In 2012, the Combat Ready Clamp (CRoC) was selected by the U.S. Army Institute of Surgical Research (USAISR) for that purpose.
 Another emerging need is more refined training regimes and doctrine based on scientific evidence, which can ensure that future tourniquet practice and policies are in line with the most current body of knowledge.